NSX – Installation Guide (high level overview)

 - Once configure successfully, it will look like the picture below.

 - Next we will configure the Logical Network using the Logical Network Preparation tab.
 Select that tab and then click the Segment ID button.

 - Specify a segment ID range.
 This is like VLANS for NSX.

 - The final step is creating a Transport Zone.
 With only one cluster and a single site, you don’t need to put much thought into this.

 - NSX is now configure and you can begin to deploy firewall rules, Edge Service Gateways and Distributed Logical Routers.
 These steps will be in a new post.

 About the Author

-Kenny Ahnemann has over 10 years of experience with VMware in corporate production environments and 20 years in the IT industry.
-He has consulted on projects for global corporations, healthcare facilities, Las Vegas casinos, NASA, and others he's not allowed to mention.
+Kenny Ahnemann has over 15 years of experience with VMware in corporate production environments and 20 years in the IT industry.
+He has consulted on projects for global corporations, healthcare facilities, Las Vegas casinos, as well as NASA.
 He has a passion for what he does and believes in helping others on their journey through the always changing IT landscape.